Certora/Tutorials/01.Lesson_GettingStarted/ERC20Lesson1/README.md

 Follow the "Verification results" link in the command line, or go to [prover.certora.com](https://prover.certora.com/) to see your list of jobs (the latest run will be shown on top).
-You'll see a table with the verification results, similar to this image: ![results](images/results.jpg) For each rule, the table either displays a check mark when the rule was proved or a x-mark when a violation of the rule was discovered.
+You'll see a table with the verification results, similar to this image: ![results](images/results.jpg) For each rule, the table either displays a checkmark when the rule was proved or a x-mark when a violation of the rule was discovered.

 </br>